 The current underlying ratings for all the outstanding Senior Lien Obligations are "Aa2" by Moody's Investors Service, Inc. and "AA+" by Standard & Poor's Ratings Services, a Standard and Poor's Financial Service LLC business.
-The Series 2007 Bonds are also rated "AA" by Fitch Ratings.
+The Series 2007 Bonds and the Series 2008 Bonds are rated "AA by Fitch Ratings.